 Key Mexican Health and Safety Agencies:

-The National Advisory Commission on Occupational Safety and Health: conducts studies, proposes prevention measures, and reviews draft standards.
+The National Advisory Commission on Occupational Safety and Health, or Mexico's OSHA equivalent, conducts studies, proposes prevention measures, and reviews draft standards.

 Mexico's Standards of Workplace Protections